 “As an architect I am always aware of both the building as a kind of body, an outer skin that creates a form we inhabit, and of bodies themselves living and moving in space.
 The work of my practice is often analogous to the curves of a female form.”

-As a furniture designer, Amanda Levete and Future Systems are perhaps most known for the Drift series and the Chester sofa, both produced by British-based manufacturers Established & Sons.
+As a furniture designer, Amanda Levete is perhaps most known for the Drift series and the Chester sofa, both produced by British-based manufacturers Established & Sons.
 Named for the iconic Chesterfield sofa, the Chester functions equally well as a luxurious chaise for one or a communal spot for many.
 As a bench or low table, Drift serves multiple functions for flexible spaces.
 Two concepts converged to give inspiration to this poetic, sculptural form: on the one hand came an idea of driftwood as the unintentional form that washes up ashore, and on the other, a vision of a line gently drifting backwards in space.

 Subscribe to our newsletter